yflyzhang/cascade_virality/README.md

 <br/>

-`tools.py`: Python code for quantifying cascade virality
+`tools.py`: functions for quantifying cascade virality

 `demo.ipynb`: demonstration of how to use